flarkflarkflark/Stemperator/scripts/bitwig/README_Bitwig_Setup.txt

 METHOD 2: Audio Receiver Device
 ================================================================================

-This method routes Stemperator outputs to completely separate tracks.
+This method routes STEMperator outputs to completely separate tracks.

-1. Insert Stemperator on Source Track
+1. Insert STEMperator on Source Track
-   - Add Stemperator VST3 to your audio track
+   - Add STEMperator VST3 to your audio track

 2. Create Stem Receive Tracks
    For each stem (Vocals, Drums, Bass, Other):